 2. How to Homeschool Online With Virtual Schools

-Apex Learning is here and is a well-known online player out there.
+Apex Learning is a well-known online player with unique curriculum out there.
 They have well-structured curricula with partly live classes* and even classes for exotic languages.
 They put their online curricula onto their website so that you can see the content taught.
 They’ve been out there for some decades now, have for-credit courses, tutorials and various features to book.

-Clonclara offers here various programs – including an online program and services for international students.
+Clonclara offers various programs – including an online program and services for international students.
+The site has a limited SSL-encrpytion.
 That can mean that you live in a country where homeschooling is legally permitted as long as your child belongs to a ‘real’ school.
 So with Clonclara you can get such admission confirmation while paying only a small enrolment fee.
 This is what a friend of mine does.
 They have international client support in various languages, amongst them German.
+If you’re German, see also this quick review.
 They’re open to all kind of people, and are only accepting a limited number of students to truly connect, see their statement in the footer.

-Connections Academy is here and a tuition-free* international academy.
+Connections Academy is a tuition-free* international academy.
 It serves mainly in the US but also outside.
-Actually, Connections Academy sees a virtual school as alternative schooling to homeschooling here.
+Actually, Connections Academy distinguishes a virtual school as alternative to homeschooling.
 Therefore, they’re offering interesting arguments on the issue of virtual schooling in that place.
 When you scroll a bit down their argumentation, you’ll also come across the differences explained between studying in an online school versus in a homeschool.
 That might help you in your choice on how home-educating your children.
 And don’t ever forget – you don’t have to do it like this all through a student’s school life.
 You might change for the next term.
 Subscribe and find some more reasoning in this post.

 Stanford Online High School is the #1 in California in 2 areas and for STEM prep #2 in California, according to Niche review.
 The annual tuition is high, almost $25.000* including admission fee.
 However, the results of higher education prep seem spectacular and might save their students much higher study costs later if they’re able to earn scholarships with such an outstanding compulsory education basis.
 From August – June is their school year.